 - 2. You will be prompted for the following information: - a.
 Job Name A free-form name for the job you are creating.
 Must be unique across the entire application. - b.
-Masking Method Select either In-Place (to update with the masked value in the source environment) or On-The-Fly (to save the masked value in the target environment). - c.
-Multi Tenant Check box if the job is for a multi-tenant database.
+Masking Method Select either In-Place or On-The-Fly.
+In-Place jobs update the source environment with the masked values.
+On-The-Fly jobs read unmasked data from the source environment and writes the masked data to the target environment.